shardus/website-docs.shardus.com/pages/docs/installation/setup.md

 # Setup

+In order to develop decentralized applications using shardus, developer needs to use a set of [tools](../tools/README.md).
+These tools required specific tech stack to operate.

 <Callout emoji="🚨" type="error">

 Windows Users We recommend that Windows users follow the instructions [here](./windows) before following these setup instructions.